-Click “Go back to classic Gmail” option.
+Click the “Go back to classic Gmail” option.

-Now the Gmail will load in old classic Gmail interface.
+Now the Gmail will load in the old classic Gmail interface.
 Try sending the unsent message which should be in the draft folder.

 Try Mozilla Firefox / Edge / Safari Browser

 If switching to classic Gmail did not work, try changing the web browser.
-If you are using Google Chrome, try to use other browsers such as Safari on Mac, Firefox and Microsoft Edge on Windows machines.
+If you are using Google Chrome, try to use other browsers such as Safari on Mac, Firefox, and Microsoft Edge on Windows machines.